jmpavlick/hypertextual/README.md

 * Git
 * [Heroku Toolbelt](https://toolbelt.heroku.com/)
-* A tenative grasp on [Markdown](https://daringfireball.net/projects/markdown/) (and this can be acquired in about four minutes because it is not hard)
+* A tentative grasp on [Markdown](https://daringfireball.net/projects/markdown/) (and this can be acquired in about four minutes because it is not hard)

 ### To go from zero to deploy, follow these simple steps: